xzy1996/xzy1996.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am a Ph.D. candidate in Optical Engineering at the College of Advanced Interdisciplinary Studies, <a style="text-decoration: none" href="https://www.nudt.edu.cn/" target="_blank">National University of Defense Technology</a>{: .colorchange}.
-I was born in <a style="text-decoration: none" href="https://www.hnsn.gov.cn/hnsn/xzjsn/zjsn_newxx.shtml" target="_blank">Suining County</a>{: .colorchange}, Shaoyang City, Hunan Province, and grew up in <a style="text-decoration: none" href="https://www.hnloudi.gov.cn/loudi/zjld/zjld.shtml" target="_blank">Loudi City</a>{: .colorchange}, Hunan Province.
+I am a Ph.D. candidate in Optical Engineering at the College of Advanced Interdisciplinary Studies, <a style="text-decoration: none" href="https://www.nudt.edu.cn/" target="_blank">National University of Defense Technology</a>.
+I was born in <a style="text-decoration: none" href="https://www.hnsn.gov.cn/hnsn/xzjsn/zjsn_newxx.shtml" target="_blank">Suining County</a>, Shaoyang City, Hunan Province, and grew up in <a style="text-decoration: none" href="https://www.hnloudi.gov.cn/loudi/zjld/zjld.shtml" target="_blank">Loudi City</a>, Hunan Province.

-My research interests lie in the fields of <a style="text-decoration: none" href="https://en.wikipedia.org/wiki/Laser_Doppler_velocimetry" target="_blank">Laser Doppler Velocimetry</a>{: .colorchange}, <a style="text-decoration: none" href="https://en.wikipedia.org/wiki/Inertial_navigation_system" target="_blank">Inertial Navigation Technology</a>{: .colorchange}, and <a style="text-decoration: none" href="https://link.springer.com/referenceworkentry/10.1007/978-981-10-6946-8_291" target="_blank">Integrated Navigation Technology</a>{: .colorchange}.
+My research interests lie in the fields of <a style="text-decoration: none" href="https://en.wikipedia.org/wiki/Laser_Doppler_velocimetry" target="_blank">Laser Doppler Velocimetry</a>, <a style="text-decoration: none" href="https://en.wikipedia.org/wiki/Inertial_navigation_system" target="_blank">Inertial Navigation Technology</a>, and <a style="text-decoration: none" href="https://link.springer.com/referenceworkentry/10.1007/978-981-10-6946-8_291" target="_blank">Integrated Navigation Technology</a>.
 I am passionate about exploring the applications of these technologies to advance the field of navigation.

 Beyond my academic pursuits, I am an avid history and geography enthusiast, with a particular interest in Chinese history.
 I also enjoy gaming, with favorites including League of Legends, Naraka: Bladepoint, GTA V, Red Dead Redemption 2, The Witcher 3, Monster Hunter: World, and the Battlefield series.
 Additionally, I have spent over 200 hours playing Civilization VI and No Man’s Sky.